-A declaration of our employees' accomplishments and their commitment to those in need was difficult for the employees of Family Promise of Warren County.
+Declaring our employees' accomplishments and commitment to those in need was difficult for the Family Promise of Warren County (FPWC) employees.
 They can be characterized as humble and somewhat private individuals.
-Humility doesn't mean being meek and not speaking up, as some people believe.
-Rather, it's about having an accurate view of oneself, acknowledging shortcomings we all have and being receptive to other perspectives.
+FPWC believes that humility doesn't mean being meek and not speaking up.
+Rather, it's about having an accurate view of oneself, acknowledging our shortcomings, and being inclusive and receptive to other perspectives.
+Inclusivity is about giving everyone the same chance and making individuals of all backgrounds and preferences feel welcome.
 FPWC employees believe in an open mind and a quiet ego.
-So these profiles, and the absence of photos, are not laden with extraordinary feats though these individuals are the heart and soul of the agency.
-Family Promise of Warren County staff is very productive and dedicated.
-Without their tireless commitment, going the extra mile to assist those in need, the agency would be nonexistent.
-This small but mighty team makes a huge difference in the lives of our most vulnerable citizens, always getting the job done!
+So these profiles and their absence of photos are not laden with extraordinary feats and hyperbole.
+But these individuals are the heart and soul of the agency.
+FPWC staff is very productive and dedicated.
+Without their tireless commitment to going the extra mile to assist those in need, the agency would be nonexistent.
+This small but mighty team makes a massive difference in the lives of our most vulnerable citizens, always getting the job done!
 Their work ethic speaks for itself.

 Bob is a native of the Lehigh Valley, having grown up in Phillipsburg and Alpha, NJ.
 He obtained his BS from the College of New Jersey and also attended graduate study in their Counseling and Personnel Services program.
 Some of his credentials include those for an NJ School Social Worker and Adult Protective Service Worker.
 His passion for helping others led him to work as a social worker, adult protective service worker, and social services supervisor in the public sector before joining the nonprofit arena.
 Bob's extensive experience in the public and nonprofit social service sectors made him a perfect fit for developing the first-ever homeless shelter program in Warren County.
-This agency now provides the full continuum of homelessness services, including prevention, sheltering, rapid re-housing, and information and referral linkages to those in need.
+This agency provides a wide range of homelessness services, including prevention, homelessness diversion, re-housing, and information and referral service linkages to those in need.
 He works to keep Warren County, NJ, an amazing place to live, offering a hand up, not a handout, to one individual and one family at a time.

 UTILITY MAN/TRANSPORATION COORDINATOR